ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

  MEDICAL CANNABIS OR MEDICAL CANNABIS  PRODUCTS  FROM  OTHER  STATES  AND JURISDICTIONS  OF  THE UNITED STATES IN ACCORDANCE WITH THE REQUIREMENTS SET FORTH BY SUCH STATE OR OTHER UNITED STATES JURISDICTION.
-  § 6.
-Subdivision 4 and paragraph (b) of subdivision 5 of section 34 of
- the cannabis law are amended to read as follows:
+  § 7.
+Subdivision 4 of section 34 of the cannabis  law  is  amended  to read as follows:
-  4. (a) A registered organization may lawfully, in  good  faith,  sell, deliver,  distribute or dispense medical cannabis to a certified patient or designated caregiver upon presentation to the registered organization of a  valid  [registry  identification  card]  CERTIFICATION  AND  VALID
+  4.  (a)  A  registered organization may lawfully, in good faith, sell, deliver, distribute or dispense medical cannabis to a certified  patient or designated caregiver upon presentation to the registered organization of  a  valid  [registry  identification  card]  CERTIFICATION  AND VALID GOVERNMENT-ISSUED PHOTO IDENTIFICATION for  that  certified  patient  or designated  caregiver,  PURSUANT  TO SECTION THIRTY-TWO OF THIS ARTICLE.
- S. 2566--A  8

- GOVERNMENT-ISSUED  PHOTO  IDENTIFICATION  for  that certified patient or designated caregiver, PURSUANT TO SECTION THIRTY-TWO  OF  THIS  ARTICLE.
  When presented with the [registry  identification  card]  CERTIFICATION, the  registered  organization  shall provide to the certified patient or designated caregiver a receipt, WHICH MAY  BE  ELECTRONIC,  which  shall
- state:  the  name,  address,  and  registry identification number of the registered organization; the name and registry identification number  of the certified patient and the designated caregiver, if any; the date the cannabis was sold; [any recommendation or limitation by the practitioner as  to the form or forms of medical cannabis or dosage for the certified patient;] and the form and the quantity of medical  cannabis  sold.
+ state:  the  name,  address,  and  registry identification number of the registered organization; the name and registry identification number  of the certified patient and the designated caregiver, if any; the date the cannabis was sold; [any recommendation or limitation by the practitioner
+ S. 2566--B  8

+ as  to the form or forms of medical cannabis or dosage for the certified patient;] and the form and the quantity of medical  cannabis  sold.
 The registered organization shall retain [a copy] ANY COPIES of [the] regis-